 Elmer Fudd & Yosemite Sam made a reference to one of my favorite director’s films that won an Oscar.

 Mel Blanc’s voice as Daffy is heard for just a few seconds.
-Even though he’s no longer around, this is the closest thing for a voice cameo.
+Even though he’s no longer around, this is the closest thing for a voiceover cameo.

 Then newcomer, Lola Bunny makes her debut as Bugs Bunny’s love interest.
-Her personality is very different prior to Cartoon Network transforming her into a crazed stalker.
+Her personality is very different prior to Cartoon Network transforming her into a crazed stalker on “The Looney Tunes Show.”

-A character did a jab on Mickey Mouse.
+A character did a jab at Mickey Mouse.
 As we all know, Disney owns Mickey Mouse & Warner Bros. owns Bugs Bunny.
 Both movie studios tend to poke fun at each other’s works.
+They’re like Coca-Cola & Pepsi competing against one another.

 Wayne Knight’s character Stan, mentioned various products in one line.
 Michael actually sponsor for Wheaties, Nike, Gatorade etc.